mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 _What happened here?_

-From the corner of her eye, she spotted the eyes of a woman staring back at her.
-She wore a thin ashen gray coat and her mouth and nose was covered with a thick black cloth that was almost certainly the same material that Linyu was wearing.
-Melna planned her next steps carefully, checking every corner and vantage point in the area, and all the while the woman's gaze did not move.
+From the corner of her eye, she spotted the eyes of a maman staring back at her.
+Thi wore a thin ashen gray coat and hae mouth and nose was covered with a thick black cloth that was almost certainly the same material that Linyu was wearing.
+Melna planned her next steps carefully, checking every corner and vantage point in the area, and all the while the maman's gaze did not move.

-"You are looking for someone?" she asked.
+"You are looking for someone?" thi asked.

 "Yes.
 A woman and a kaln.
 Have you seen them?"